North Korea–Venezuela relations: History

 Prior to 1974, Venezuela had recognized the South Korean government as the sole representative of the Korean peninsula.

 In the 1990s, due to the severe financial crisis and the small budget of North Korea, the government was forced to close 30% of its embassies worldwide, including the North Korea embassy in Venezuela.

+Venezuelan president Hugo Chávez and his North Korean counterpart Kim Jong Il evolved a friendship with Chávez in 2008 voicing an interest of visiting Pyongyang, the capital of North Korea, to meet with Kim Jong Il, although it ultimately didn't happen.

 In September 2013, President Maduro declared three US diplomats persona non grata for alleged conspiracy to overthrow him, a decision that received clear support from Kim's regime.
 North Korean ambassador to Venezuela Jon Yong Jin congratulated President of Venezuela to take that action and rejected the "interventionist policy directed by the United States through their embassies," warning that if the US government dared to engage in a military attack on Venezuela, North Korea would assist Venezuela.
 Both parties then decided to create the Friendship Group of Venezuela with the Democratic People's Republic of Korea.

 In October 2013, North Korea's ambassador, Jon Yong Jin, who represents North Korea as a non-resident ambassador to several countries, visited Venezuela.
 During his visit, Yong Jin met with deputies to the National Assembly Yul Jabour and Julio Chávez of the Communist Party of Venezuela (PCV) and the United Socialist Party of Venezuela (PSUV) respectively.
 Ambassador Yong Jin also took the opportunity to express his support for President Nicolás Maduro when he attended the headquarters of the Permanent Commission on Foreign Policy, Sovereignty and Integration in Caracas.